syncweek-react-aad/react-aad/README.md

   };
 ```

-For more information on MSAL config options, please refer to the MSAL [configuration options](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-js-initializing-client-applications) documentation.
+For more information on MSAL config options refer to the MSAL [configuration options](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-js-initializing-client-applications) documentation.

 #### Authentication Parameters

-When instantiating an instance of the `MsalAuthProvider` the authentication parameters passed will become the default parameters used when authenticating, fetching or refreshing tokens.
+When instantiating an instance of the `MsalAuthProvider` the authentication parameters passed will become the default parameters used when authenticating and fetching or refreshing tokens.
 It is possible to change the default parameters later by executing the `setAuthenticationParameters()` method on the `MsalAuthProvider`.

-The set of parameter options that are supported for the `Msal.AuthenticationParameters` class can be found below as they are defined in the MSAL library.
+The set of options that are supported for the `Msal.AuthenticationParameters` class can be found below as they are defined in the MSAL library.

 ```TypeScript
   export type AuthenticationParameters = {